Skip to content

 The toolkit has not changed dramatically.
 What has changed is the willingness to apply it across a wider age range.

 Refractive correction comes first.
 Properly prescribed glasses, especially in anisometropic amblyopia, often produce substantial improvement on their own, before any patching.
-Some children with mild-to-moderate amblyopia recover entirely on glasses alone — a finding from PEDIG that reshaped the standard sequence.
+Some children with mild-to-moderate amblyopia recover entirely on glasses alone — a finding from PEDIG that reshaped the standard sequence, and the reason a child is now typically followed in spectacles until acuity stops improving (which can take up to six months) before further treatment is added.4

 Patching is the workhorse.
 Occluding the better eye for prescribed hours per day forces the visual cortex to use the amblyopic eye.
 PEDIG trials established dose-response: more hours produce more improvement up to a point, with diminishing returns at very high doses.

 Atropine penalization is a pharmaceutical alternative — a drop in the better eye that blurs near vision, encouraging use of the amblyopic eye without an occlusive patch.
-PEDIG showed atropine is non-inferior to patching in moderate amblyopia and often easier on compliance.
-Holmes and Clarke (2006), reviewing the field in The Lancet, treat atropine as a fully validated alternative.
+PEDIG showed atropine performs comparably to patching in moderate amblyopia and is often easier on compliance.
+Holmes and Clarke (2006), reviewing the field in The Lancet, treat patching and atropine as an informed choice for parents rather than one being clearly superior.4

-Dichoptic training is newer, and the most directly tied to the adult-plasticity question.
+Dichoptic training — showing a different image to each eye at the same time — is newer, and the most directly tied to the adult-plasticity question.
 The premise is that forcing use of the amblyopic eye does not address the suppression — the active inhibition of the amblyopic eye's input by the better eye — that underlies the binocular deficit.
 Dichoptic training presents different images to the two eyes (different contrasts, different game elements) and asks the visual system to combine them.
-Li, Thompson, Deng, Chan, Yu & Hess (2013) in Current Biology demonstrated that adults with long-standing amblyopia could show measurable gains with this approach.
-Subsequent platforms have followed, with mixed results.
+Li, Thompson, Deng, Chan, Yu & Hess (2013) in Current Biology provided proof-of-concept that alleviating that suppression through dichoptic viewing let adults with long-standing amblyopia make measurable gains.5 Subsequent platforms have followed, with mixed results.
 The honest summary: a real area of progress that has not yet displaced patching as standard of care.

 What "earlier is better" actually means